 I was looking forward to the 2015 solar eclipse since winter in early 2011 when I took a small observation of the deep partial solar eclipse in Krakow.
 Basically, I dreamed about the Spitsbergen expedition, seeking people and astronomy clubs, who could go there.
 Many people realized, that the organization of this scouting trip will be very expensive and quite pointless due to weather conditions.
-Finally, I couldn’t find a group, which I would go with.
-Meanwhile, my situation has been changed due to emigration.
-I started to live in Great Britain since February 2015.
+Finally, I couldn’t find a group, to which I would go.
+Meanwhile, my situation has changed due to emigration.
+I started to live in Great Britain in February 2015.

 Despite this difficult challenge I never gave up and I decided to organize this “expedition” on my own.
 Because of the weather conditions, I choose the closest and the cheapest way to see this eclipse.
-I wish I could go to Iceland, Faroe Islands or Spitsbergen, but always when I decide to go somewhere I would very much like to see some remarkable spots.
+I wish I could go to Iceland, the Faroe Islands, or Spitsbergen, but always when I decide to go somewhere I would very much like to see some remarkable spots.
 In this case, it could not be really possible due to the weather.
-Hence I decided to go as close as possible from my location – to north Scotland.
-On top of that, the accommodation in the path of totality and the deepest eclipse had been booked much time in advance and only some the most expensive left.
+Hence I decided to go as close as possible to my location – in north Scotland.
+On top of that, the accommodation in the path of totality and the deepest eclipse had been booked much time in advance, and only some of the most expensive were left.

-I was considering to visit the Outer Hebrides and watch the almost total solar eclipse from there, but finally, I decided to stay on the Scottish mainland.
+I was considering visiting the Outer Hebrides and watching the almost total solar eclipse from there, but finally, I decided to stay on the Scottish mainland.
 Despite a little bit lower eclipse magnitude I could always go somewhere else, catch the better weather and visit some interesting places.